-We provide fee based services including money transfer and foreign exchange services for Fiscal 2021, Fiscal 2020 and Fiscal 2019, our money transfer and foreign exchange services business generated ₹ 755.04 lakhs, ₹1,661.78 lakhs and ₹1,203.89 lakhs, or 0.23%, 0.61% and 0.49% of our total income, respectively, on a standalone basis as per Ind AS.
+We provide fee based services including money transfer and foreign exchange services for the half year ended September 30, 2021, Fiscal 2021, Fiscal 2020 and Fiscal 2019, our money transfer and foreign exchange services business generated ₹ 476.11 lakhs, ₹ 755.04 lakhs, ₹1,661.78 lakhs and ₹1,203.89 lakhs, or 0.29%, 0.23%, 0.61% and 0.49% of our total income, respectively, on a standalone basis as per Ind AS.
 We act as direct agents for Western Union Money Transfer and as sub-agents to Indian representatives and enter into representation agreements for inward money transfer remittance.
 Under these agreements, we are entitled to receive a commission for the services provided depending on the number of transactions or the amount of money transferred and the location from which the money is transferred to us.